Free menstrual products must now be available for employees in federally regulated workplaces | CBC News

 'This is an inclusivity issue'

-In an effort to explain these new requirements and exceptions, Employment and Social Development Canada has posted a guide on its website.
+Employment and Social Development Canada has posted a guide to the changes on its website.

-In response to a request for comment from CBC, the ministry sent an email stating that employees should report any situations they believe to be in contravention of the labour code to their employer using the internal complaint resolution process accessible through the department's website.
+In response to a request for comment from CBC, the ministry sent an email stating that employees should report any situations they believe to be in contravention of the labour code to their employer using the internal complaint resolution process on the department's website.

 The department also wrote that funding to purchase menstrual products and disposal containers is the sole responsibility of each employer.